troysalt/troysalt.github.io/_posts/2019-12-19-QGIS-ChromeOS.md

 - ':wq' + 'enter' will save and exit the Apt sources list
 - 'esc' and type ':q!' if you think you messed up

-Add the following text to the last line and save and exit the Apt sources list.
+Add the following text to the last two lines and save and exit the Apt sources list.

     deb https://qgis.org/debian stretch main
     deb-src https://qgis.org/debian stretch main